Hixie/usable-git/README.md

 # usable-git
 A bunch of shell scripts that make using git bearable.

-This is for working with branches on forks of projects, not directly commiting to a project's master.
+This is for working with branches on forks of projects, not directly commiting to a project's main branch.
 It's expected that your changes will go through the GitHub PR process to actually end up commited to the project.

 ## Installation